 What size should my marketing team be?

 The answer is … it depends.
 Businesses need marketing to help raise brand awareness, develop a preference and generate leads.
-So I always recommend at least having a marketing department to do so.
+Therefore, I always recommend at least having a marketing department – regardless of size – to do so.
 There is no one-size-fits-all solution, and the size of your marketing team can vary depending on a variety of factors.

-Here are key factors to consider when determining the right size for your team:
+Here are key factors to consider when determining the right size for your marketing team:

 - Business and marketing goals